 Pavel is an advocate of CrossFit gyms.
 He sees a lot of modern gyms as having too many tools and sees it as excessive.
-Pavel is also an advocate of not letting an injury keep you out of the gym.
+Pavel also advocates not letting an injury keep you out of the gym.
 The trick is just to find what exercises are permitted that will not aggravate the injury.

 Pavel is also an odd guest who does not like to focus on or talk about nutrition.
 He sees nutrition as being hopelessly complicated, which makes Joe laugh.
 Nutrition needs also vary from body to body, and Pavel prefers to focus on universal concepts.

-Pavel does say that he sees vegetables as being a necessary part of anyone’s diet.
+Pavel says that he sees vegetables as a necessary part of anyone’s diet.
 He says that there is research that shows that they prevent toxicity.
-However, he is quick to say that he is not a nutrition expert and does not recommend anything.
+However, he quickly says he is not a nutrition expert and does not recommend anything.

 If you are interested in the intersection of nutrition and fitness, then listen to this episode of the Joe Rogan Experience featuring Pavel Tsatsouline.

 Pat McNamara is a former special operative for the United States Military.
 He now trains people in military, marksmanship, and combat tactics.

 Pat McNamara is a proponent of functional fitness and working out with whatever is in your environment.
 He will work out with a cinderblock, wall, tree, or even a tire!
 Talk about making good use of your environment.